Traveller is a role-playing game set against a background drawn from adventure oriented science fiction.

 Most of the data that allows the site to function is exposed by various APIs over HTTP and can be used by other sites and applications.
 See the API Documentation for more details.

 The aspect ratio of the map follows the Classic Traveller convention of hexagonal parsecs, so parsecs are cos(30°):1 rather than square.
 This means that the map on this site matches the Classic Traveller resources such as the Imperium Map, maps in the Alien Modules, the Spinward Marches and Solomani Rim modules, and hexagonal subsector maps.
 Maps that use squares for parsecs, such as the Atlas of the Imperium or MegaTraveller-era publications, may appear distorted in comparison.

 When zoomed out to larger scales, the stars are rendered pseudo-randomly rather than trying to display the actual system data.
 This maintains the appearance of the Imperium Map poster.
 Rifts are simply left empty.
 Zooming out further, rifts details from Mike Mikesh from Security Leak fanzine are used, and at extremely large scales the structure of Milky Way galaxy is represented using an illustration by Robert Hurt (SSC), JPL-Caltech, NASA, circa 2005.

 History and More

-This site was inspired by many sources, most prominently some of the treasured posessions from my childhood: the Imperium Map poster which provided an overview of known space in the Classic Traveller era; the Spinward Marches poster included with Deluxe Traveller; and the Atlas of the Imperium, which provided cursory maps of all sectors of the Third Imperium.
+This site was inspired by many sources, most prominently some of the treasured posessions from my childhood: the Imperium Map poster which provided an overview of Charted Space in the Classic Traveller era; the Spinward Marches poster included with Deluxe Traveller; and the Atlas of the Imperium, which provided cursory maps of all sectors of the Third Imperium.
 In the early 1980's, using these and the classic Alien Modules, I carefully pieced together a map of known space on paper.
 I also dutifully entered the Sector Generator BASIC program into my Apple II and spent endless hours trying to coax a decent map from a dot-matrix printer.